75 Mind-Blowing Facts You’ll Think Are Made Up (But Aren’t)

 Lobster was once considered such a garbage food it could only be fed to prisoners

 It may be one of the priciest dishes on fancy menus but lobster used to be so universally disliked that it was only seen fit to feed to prisoners.
 And even then there were laws restricting how many days in a row they could have it, lest their punishment be too harsh.

 Australia is full of natural wonders that seem to defy explanation and this is top of the list.
 When seen from above, lake Hillier looks bright, bubblegum pink.
 Up close it takes on a rich fuchsia shade.
 But perhaps the best part is that no one can figure out why.

-Discover these heart-shaped islands and lakes around the world.
+Check out these heart-shaped islands and lakes around the world.

 There is an island of garbage in the Pacific Ocean that is twice the size of Texas